alexpanasUCLA/Udacity_blockchain_project2/blockchain/README.md

 ```

 POST endpoint uses parsed data to generate a block using mineBlock() method of Blockchain class and sends back response which contains JSON encoding of the block to be inserted to the blockchain.
-The new block is generated but NOT inserted into the blockchain (NOT stored in blockchaindata file that stores blockchain).
+The new block is generated and inserted into the blockchain (stored in blockchaindata file that stores blockchain).